 Hagia Sophia held the title of world’s largest church for 900 years, then it was a mosque and it’s now a museum visited by about 3 million tourists a year.
 Apparently, there is now a movement to have it converted back into a church.

 Our third stop of the day was Topkapi Palace, we didn’t go in, we just wandered around the grounds.

 That evening we walked down the shopping street looking for a shisha place that had been recommended to us.
 We didn’t find it but saw another inviting place so we decided to try there instead.
 It turned out to be a great decision because it had a great vibe, there was a hot person playing guitar, a dog and excellent mint tea.
 Everything you could need for a good night out, no alcohol required.

-In the morning we went to the Basilica Cistern, as yes, even an underground 6th century water cistern in Istanbul is worth looking at, with everything here steeped in historical significance.
-This water tank for the Emperor’s palace was the set for the James Bond film From Russia with Love.
-What surprised me was that there were fish in the water, and loads of them.
-Apparently they were first installed as a security measure because if they died it would show that the water was contaminated in some way.
+In the morning we went to the Basilica Cistern, as yes, even an underground 6th-century water cistern in Istanbul is worth looking at, with everything here steeped in historical significance.
+This water tank for the Emperor’s palace was the setting for the James Bond film From Russia with Love.
+What surprised me was that there were fish in the water and loads of them.
+Apparently, they were first installed as a security measure because if they died it would show that the water was contaminated in some way.

 We couldn’t miss Istanbul’s famous Grand Bazaar with its 4,000 shops, 64 streets and 25,000 people work there.
 It was established in 1455 so it could claim to be the world’s oldest shopping mall.
 We didn’t buy anything but it was fun to wander around.